opencybersecurityalliance/interoperability-village/README.md

 ## 🤝 Join the Conversation

 Let’s build the future of cybersecurity—together.
+You can join the OCA Interoperability Village mailing list by sending an empty email to [oca-interop-village+subscribe@lists.oasis-open-projects.org ](mailto:oca-interop-village+subscribe@lists.oasis-open-projects.org).

+You can join the OCA Slack [via this link](https://join.slack.com/t/open-cybersecurity/shared_invite/zt-1jsgt1053-oYsfBPXXChhbRO4JO5Xo1A).
+There is a #interoperability-village channel :).

 ### List the current project maintainers, and their Github user IDs